 PAG also prepares a Public Transit - Human Services Coordinated Transportation Plan that identifies human services transportation needs, barriers to meeting those needs and recommends strategies to increase mobility options in the region.
 The 5310 federal grant program provides annual funding for implementing these strategies and specific projects identified by the Coordinated Transportation Plan.

 The 5310 federal grant program assists nonprofit agencies in acquiring vehicles to transport elderly and disabled clients.

 Section 5310 Program

 Pima Association of Governments manages the federal Section 5310 program for the region.
 Also known as the Enhanced Mobility of Seniors and Individuals with Disabilities, the 5310 program assists nonprofit agencies in acquiring and operating vehicles to transport older adults and persons with disabilities.
 Agencies can receive up to 80 percent of the cost of a vehicle that will be used for client transportation and up to 50 percent reimbursement for vehicle operating expenses.
 Nonprofit agencies, Native American Nations, Districts and Tribes are eligible applicants.
-Types of vehicles typically available under this program include:

 Social Services Block Grant Planning

 Each year the PAG region allocates Social Services Block Grant (SSBG) funds.
 Approximately $1.2 million to $1.6 million is made available annually for locally planned human services.
 A regional Social Services Planning Committee works closely with the following working groups to identify needs and make recommendations to the PAG Regional Council on annual allocations: Children, Youth and Families; Developmental Disabilities; Aging and Adults; Employment and Rehabilitation Services; and Quality of Life services.
 These recommendations include services for homeless adults and children, employment or guidance counseling, home care programs, and services for developmentally delayed children and disabled adults.

 Read More »